microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usercountmetric.md

 ---
 title: "userCountMetric resource type"
-description: "Represents insights for the total users on apps registered in your Microsoft Entra External ID for customers tenant for a specific period."
+description: "Represents insights on the total number of users for apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"